How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 • Real‑world integration patterns you can use today

-• Performance optimization tips for production systems
+• Performance optimisation tips for production systems

 Let’s dive in—no cryptography degree required.